Tuesday of Week 33 of Ordinary Time – Gospel

 Let us open the door and welcome him in.

 And we need to be careful in judging people from their appearance, or their social position, or their occupation.
 As a Church, we could spend a lot more time looking for those who are lost instead of concentrating on serving the already converted.
-In fact, only when people become active evangelisers themselves can we speak of them as “converted”, as “good Christians”.
+In fact, Christ himself invites us to be active evangelisers, both through our actions and through our words.

 Comments Off on Tuesday of Week 33 of Ordinary Time – Gospel